adyxax/avalon-arthur/README.markdown

 registration for this nickname, your registration will be answered by an ERR_NICK_RESERVED message.
 If your protocol_version mismatches Arthur's, your registration will be answered by an ERR_PROTOCOL_MISMATCH message.
 If the couple (nick, *bot_version*) is banned, arthur will answer with ERR_BANNED.

-#### REGISTERED
+#### REGISTERED [nick]
-REGISTERED message is sent by arthur to confirm your registration.
-This will also trigger an INFO message on the #avalon game channel.
+REGISTERED message is sent by arthur on the #avalon game channel to confirm your registration and announce it to all participants.

 #### UNREGISTER [now]
 UNREGISTER message is sent by clients to specify their intention not to participate in the next game.
 The optionnal parameter *now* specifies the game is to